AaronCode2/HOT-BALLOON/README.md

 -  Use W to go Up

 #  How To Run
--  This can run on any machine if it has a broswer installed
+-  This can run on any machine if it has a browser installed
 -  Click on the HTML and run on your browser of choice - e.g Chrome.